Jayich-Lab/double-pass-breadboard/2023-10-version/README.md

 # Future improvements

-* Check feasability of adding the option for half and/or quarter waveplates before output fiber.
+* Check feasability of adding the option for half and/or quarter waveplates before output fiber (either by using smaller waveplate mounts or redesigning the board).